intel/pti-gpu/chapters/metrics_collection/MetricsDiscoveryAPI.md

 ```

 ### Enumeration
-To enumerate metrics available on the system one have to iterate over all metric groups, next over all metric sets inside each group and finally over all metrics inside each set.
+To enumerate metrics available on the system one has to iterate over all metric groups, next over all metric sets inside each group and finally over all metrics inside each set.

 Every group, set and seprate metric contain a list of properties that helps to determine their purpose (like name or description) as well as to grab some additional information that should be used while collecton (e.g. size of collected data chunks or number of metrics in a set).